sorbaathens/academic-website/README.md

 ### For mkdsctt:

-try to add to the footer:
+add to the footer:

-+ donation link from the Donation page
-+ see ideas for information to add here https://mtbatlanta.com/
++ add the logo

-anywhere on the site:
+build a sponsors page template with sections for supporter, level 1-3

-+ look for a place to embed instagram and facebook feeds
++ logo for each sponsor links to external page
-+ analytics - we have google analytics running, we could add a traffic counter to the site

 ### Misc.